Montserrat Roig

 Montserrat Roig i Fransitorra ([munsəˈrad ˈrɔtʃ]; Barcelona, 13 June 1946 – 10 November 1991) was a Catalan writer of novels, short stories and articles.

 Biography

 Roig was born in 1946 into a liberal middle-class family in Barcelona's Eixample neighborhood, the sixth of seven children of lawyer and writer Tomàs Roig i Llop and Albina Fransitorra.
 She was born and lived most of her life on Bailén Street.

 Education

 She began her schooling in 1951 at the Col·legi Mari del Diví Pastor, also on Bailén Street.
 At the age of 13, she enrolled at the Institut Montserrat, where she completed her pre-university education.

 From 1961 to 1964, she studied at the Escola d'Art Dramàtic Adrià Gual (Adrià Gual School of Dramatic Arts), appearing as an actress in multiple productions.
 She earned a degree in philosophy and letters from the University of Barcelona in 1968 and a doctorate in 1970.

+Roig grew up in an intellectually rich environment; her father, Tomàs Roig i Llop, was a lawyer and playwright, and her mother, Albina Fransitorra, a feminist and defender of Catalan identity.
+She came of age during the Franco dictatorship, a time when Catalan language and culture were heavily repressed, which deeply influenced her later literary and political engagement.